QML-Group/PythonCPPTemplate/README.md

 # Installation

-In this directory, run `pip install .`
+In this directory, run `pip install .`, optionally with `-e`.

 # Explanations

-`src/pythoncpptemplate` is where the main Python codebase is.
+`pythoncpptemplate` is where the main Python codebase is.
-This is where should be used all the user-friendlyness of Python.
+This is where should be used all the user-friendliness of Python.

 It defines a function which calls `pythoncpptemplate.cppmodule.computeComplicatedNumber`.